MyHush/HushDroid/README.md

 ### Can you support my random old Android phone?

 No, please do not ask us.
+But you can use LineageOS with SDA on any old phone for better privacy+security than old insecure stock Android.

 ### Will any Pixel 3 work?